-Immediately put the saran wrap on the surface of the pudding:
+Immediately put the saran wrap touching the surface of the pudding:

 And the finished product:

 And I like to portion this out into little cups and you can pop them into lunch boxes all week.
 This is so fun for children’s parties too.

 Since you have gone to all the trouble of making the homemade pudding, you might consider making your own whipped cream as well.
 Fresh whipped cream is just heavenly and only takes a few minutes in your mixer: